-When Reina became the first woman to win a seat on Hampstead Borough Council, in 1907, she also became the first woman councillor in London and one of the first in the whole of the country.
+Hampstead has produced numerous trail-blazers.
+One of the most notable was Reina Emily Lawrence.
+In 1907 Reina became the first woman to win a seat on Hampstead Borough Council.
+This made her the first woman councillor in London and one of the first in the whole of the country.

-Reina was elected with a healthy majority of 319 votes, despite a low turnout, and went on to serve on the council’s Baths, Distress, Public Health and Works committees.
+In her election address Reina listed her interests as housing, swimming baths and infant mortality.
+To calm voters’ fears of female radicalism, she stressed that she was not a Suffragette.
+Reina was elected with a healthy majority of 319 votes and went on to serve on the Council’s Baths, Distress, Public Health and Works committees.
 Surprisingly, the council’s minutes of the period do not make any reference to her being the first elected women councillor.

-Two other woman candidates also stood for election to Hampstead Council that year but only one was elected.
-Despite this, the principle of having women councillors had been firmly established by Reina who is reported as having said “no terrible revolution” had occurred.
+Reina stood for re-election two years later, but lost her seat by just six votes.
+All the same, the principle of having women councillors had been firmly established by Reina who is reported as having said “no terrible revolution” had occurred.

-Alongside suffragette Emily Davison, Princess Diana and the murdered television journalism Jill Dando, the list of nominations included Reina Lawrence.
-A blue plaque at the site of her former Belsize Avenue home would be a fitting way to mark the pioneering achievement of Hampstead’s, and London’s, first women councillor.
+In 2008 Reina was honoured for her ground-breaking contribution to women in London’s local government by a special exhibition staged by Camden Council.
+The London Assembly has put forward a shortlist of 100 prominent women who deserve to be remembered with an English Heritage blue plaque.
+The list of nominations includes Reina Lawrence.
+A blue plaque at the site of her former Belsize Avenue home would certainly be a fitting way to mark the pioneering achievement of Hampstead’s, and London’s, first woman councillor.